 I remember a ferry trip from Huelva to Tenerife.
-Upon arrival there was an announcement repeated 3 times.
-A translation to English can be something like this: “Passengers with cabins on board have availability to leave them free as soon as possible.”
+Upon arrival, there was an announcement repeated three times.
+A translation to English can be something like this: “Passengers with cabins on board have the availability to leave them free as soon as possible.”
 It’s pretty clear what message polite Spanish people were trying to deliver, but it is definitely way too complex.

 My recommendation is to test the messages in your manual and interface for the shortest message length.
-Probably there is an easier way to deliver the same information.
+Probably, there is an easier way to explain the same information.
 This approach will pay you back, especially if you localize your texts in many languages (we experienced this when localizing BSC Designer).